Vacuum bubbles from cosmic ripples: Introduction

 Similar stories should apply not only to bubble dynamics but also to nucleations.
 While vacuum decay in flat spacetime has been extensively studied (see Ref.~\cite{Devoto:2022qen} for a detailed review), realistic cosmological settings inevitably involve gravitational effects.
-The presence of gravity not only modifies the structure of the tunnelling solution but can also qualitatively change the decay rate, which was first demonstrated by Coleman and De Luccia~\cite{Coleman:1980aw} in the early 1980s, followed by the study on the effects from global spatial curvature carried by Hawking and Moss~\cite{Hawking:1981fz}.
-Subsequently, people began to consider the strong gravitational effects, including the catalytic effect from PBHs on vacuum decay processes~\cite{Moss:1984zf,Hiscock:1987hn} (see also some recent studies~\cite{Salvio:2016mvj,Vicentini:2022pra,Antoniadis:2024ent}).
-However, due to the emergence of the cone singularity during Wick rotation, mathematical tricks need to be introduced to evaluate its contribution to the action correctly~\cite{Gregory:2013hja,Burda:2015isa}.
-The results show that the decay rates can get enhanced for suitable parameter ranges~\cite{Burda:2015yfa}, which might be explained as the excitations due to Hawking radiation from the PBHs~\cite{Oshita:2019jan}.
-These developments highlight the importance of understanding vacuum decay beyond the flat-space approximation; meanwhile, it naturally motivates the question of whether less extreme but more general gravitational effects, such as primordial curvature perturbations, can also influence vacuum decay in the early Universe.
+The presence of gravity not only modifies the structure of the tunneling solution but can also qualitatively change the decay rate, which was first demonstrated by Coleman and De Luccia~\cite{Coleman:1980aw} in the early 1980s, followed by the study on the effects from global spatial curvature carried by Hawking and Moss~\cite{Hawking:1981fz}.
+Subsequently, people began to consider the strong gravitational effects, including the catalytic effect from PBHs on vacuum decay processes~\cite{Moss:1984zf,Hiscock:1987hn} (see also some recent studies~\cite{Oshita:2019jan,Salvio:2016mvj,Vicentini:2022pra,Antoniadis:2024ent}).
+However, due to the emergence of the cone singularity during Wick rotation, mathematical tricks are required to evaluate its contribution to the action correctly~\cite{Gregory:2013hja,Burda:2015isa}.
+The results show that the decay rates can get enhanced for suitable parameter ranges~\cite{Burda:2015yfa}, which might be explained as the excitations due to Hawking radiation from the PBHs~\cite{Mukaida:2017bgd}.
+These developments highlight the importance of understanding vacuum decay beyond the flat-space approximation; meanwhile, they also naturally motivate the question of whether less extreme but more general gravitational effects, such as primordial curvature perturbations, can influence vacuum decay in the early Universe.